UBC-MDS/Bank_Marketing_Prediction/README.md

 To replicate the analysis, all relevant scripts will be made available in this GitHub repository.
 All necessarily dependencies will be provided and commands required to fetch the relevant data will be provided as follow.
-Please run the following commands at the command line/terminal from the root directory of this project after cloning the GitHub repository to your machine.

-Script to download IMDb dataset:
+Please run the following commands at the command line/terminal from the root directory of this project after cloning the GitHub repository to your machine:

     python src/downloader.py https://datasets.imdbws.com/name.basics.tsv.gz data/raw
     python src/downloader.py https://datasets.imdbws.com/title.akas.tsv.gz data/raw